JGCRI/moirai/README.md

 ## Citations
 Please cite the associated paper in the Journal of Open Research Software:

 A.V.
 Di Vittorio, C. Vernon, and S. Shu, 2020, “Moirai version 3: A data processing system to generate recent historical land inputs for global modeling applications at various scales”, Journal of Open Research Software. doi: 10.5334/jors.266.
+Available at: https://openresearchsoftware.metajnl.com/articles/10.5334/jors.266/.

 Also please cite the appropriate input data and associated papers (see Required downloads and installs below, Inputs below, and also [.../moirai/docs/third_party_contributions.docx](https://github.com/JGCRI/moirai/blob/master/docs/third_party_contributions.pdf)).